BoschInnovationCampusBerlin/BoschInnovationCampusBerlin.github.io/content/en/inspire/bom-parsing-digitalization/index.md

 ---
 title: "PCBA BOM Parsing & Digitalization"
-description: "In the electronics industry, there is no standardized format for Bills of Materials (BOMs) for Printed Circuit Board Assemblies (PCBAs).
-Customers typically provide BOMs in various structures and file types (e.g., Excel, CSV, PDF), often tailored to their internal processes.
-This diversity makes automated processing and digitalization of BOMs challenging."
+description: "In the electronics industry, there is no standardized format for Bills of Materials (BOMs) for Printed Circuit Board Assemblies (PCBAs).​ Customers typically submit BOMs in a variety of structures and file formats (e.g., Excel, CSV, PDF), often customized to their internal processes.​ This diversity makes automated processing and digitalization of BOMs extremely challenging.​ This extended use case goes beyond basic parsing and addresses another critical issue: the intelligent identification and evaluation of alternative components, leveraging external APIs such as Octopart/Nexar and SiliconExpert..​"
-date: 2023-08-23T16:40:06+02:00
+date: 2025-06-18T16:40:06+02:00
 draft: false
 menu:
   inspire:
     parent: "inspire"
-    identifier: "industry-104569020912ec29a20eef119f0db4ec"
 weight: 999
 ---
 # IT Infractructure
-* BOM files in various formats/layouts/structures
-* UI / Application hosting environment
+* Sample BOMs & Purchase Orders​
+* API Access:​
+  * Octopart/Nexar​
+  * SiliconExpert​
-* LLMs
+  * Mouser​

 # Key components
+Multi-format BOM Input​
+* Accepts BOMs in with varying layouts and field naming.​

+AI-based Parsing & Validation​
-* Parsing Engine: Automatic extraction and interpretation of BOM content using AI/NLP techniques
+* Extracts and interprets BOM content using AI/NLP.
+Highlights uncertain fields.​

-* Uncertainty Detection
-* Human interaction for feedback loop
+Alternative Part Matching​
+* Connects to Octopart/Nexar and SiliconExpert to suggest compatible components.
+Evaluates technical differences (e.g. temperature, voltage) based on project assumptions (e.g. Automotive vs. Consumer).​

+Cost Evaluation Engine​
+* Selects best-fit alternative based on required quantities and volume pricing via supplier APIs.
+Optimizes for total BOM cost.​

+Database & Interactive UI​
+* Structured storage of enriched BOMs with a user-friendly interface for validation, conflict resolution, and part approval.​

 # Challenge
-Develop a working prototype that accepts BOMs in different formats and transforms them into a unified, structured format.
+Develop a working prototype that:​

-The system must be able to identify uncertainty in its parsing results and explicitly highlight areas where manual human validation is needed.

-The ultimate goal is to achieve high parsing accuracy and ensure traceability of decisions, incorporating a human-in-the-loop where necessary.
+1. Parses BOMs from multiple input formats into a unified structure,​
+2. Identifies uncertainty or ambiguity in the extracted data,​
+3. Queries external APIs to find valid alternative components,​
+4. Evaluates these alternatives, even if technical specs differ slightly (e.g., operating temperature, tolerance, package),​
+5. Recommends the most cost-effective substitute based on quantity requirements and total PCB volume ordered by the customer.​

+Decisions on whether a part qualifies as an alternative should be driven by predefined project assumptions, e.g., ordered quantity, the target industry (e.g., Automotive vs. Consumer Electronics)...